ur-whitelab/fedchem/README.md

 # FedChem and FLIT(+)
 We provide the script for running FLIT for the proposed benchmark.
 Our code is developed based on FedML (https://fedml.ai/)

-We provide the scaffold splitting results for all datasets and name them as scffoldLabel_dataset.pt

 ## Requirements
     dgl==0.6.1